 There are several reasons why you would want to set up a node:

-Simply follow the node setup guide for your desired distribution, described on the Lisk Core Introduction page.
+Simply follow the node setup guide for your desired distribution, described on the Lisk Core Overview page.

-There are three available distributions of Lisk Core are:
+There are three available distributions of Lisk Core:

 Docker adds support for additional platforms upon which to run a Lisk node, e.g. running a Lisk node inside of a Docker on Windows and connecting it via a custom Node on Lisk Hub to Lisk Core, without the need to rent an additional server.